TriGonostylops/spotologist/backend/src/main/java/README.md

 - DB runs in Docker (`spotdb`, user: `spotuser`, pass: `spotpass`)
 - Endpoints available at `http://localhost:8080/...` as defined in controllers
 - No DB setup needed beyond `docker compose up`
+- Access **Swagger** UI at: http://localhost:8080/swagger-ui/index.html

+Use it to explore and test API endpoints interactively.